jonathanbardo/WP-Ngrok-Local/README.md

 Installation
 ============
-Put this plugin into the wp-content/mu-plugins directory.
-If the directory doesn't exist, create it.
+Put this plugin into the wp-content/plugins directory.
+Activate the plugin when you create the tunnel using ngrok.